scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 After sampling from all of the orphans, we will take the union of the sets of children of the orphans, and at least one of these nodes will have values sampled for all of its parents.
 We take the set of orphans whose entire parent-set has sampled values, and sample from the conditional distributions defined relative to their parents' sampled values and make this the *active sample set*.

-After each sample from the *active sample set* we will either have new variables whose distributions are well-defined or will have sampled all of the variables in question.
+After each set of samples from the *active sample set* we will either have new variables whose distributions are well-defined or will have sampled all of the variables in the graph for that trial. [#]_ If we have multiple trials, we repeat this procedure for each trial.

+.. [#] One potential worry is the case of disconnected graphs (i.e., graphs that can be divided into at least 2 disjoint sets of nodes where there will be no edges between nodes of different sets).
+However, because disconnected subgraphs of a :sc:`dag` will also be :sc:`dag`\s, we can count on at least one orphan existing for each of those graphs, and thus we will be able to sample from all disconnected subgraph by following the same algorithm above (they will just be sampled in parallel).

 Causal Bayesian Networks
 ------------------------

-Causal Bayesian networks are Bayesian networks that are given an interventional operation that allows for "graph surgery" by cutting nodes off from their parents.[#]_ The central idea is that interventions
+Causal Bayesian networks are Bayesian networks that are given an interventional operation that allows for "graph surgery" by cutting nodes off from their parents.[#]_ The central idea is that interventions are cases where some external causal force is able to "reach in" and set the values of individual nodes, rendering intervened on independent of their parent nodes.

-.. [#] This is technically a more general definition than that given in :cite:`pearl2000` as in that case there is a specific semantics given to interventions as they affect the probabilistic semantics of the variables within the network.
-Because here we are considering a version of intervention primarily in terms of how they affect the structure of a set of graphs rather than an interventions results on a specific parameterized graph, this greater specificity is unnecessary.
+.. [#] This is technically a more general definition than that given in :cite:`pearl2000` as in that case there is a specific semantic flavor given to interventions as they affect the probabilistic semantics of the variables within the network.
+Because here we are considering a version of intervention that affects the *structure* of a set of graphs rather than an intervention's results on a specific parameterized graph, this greater specificity is unnecessary.

 NetworkX
 --------